liferay/liferay-docs/develop/tutorials/articles/380-troubleshooting/03-resolving-cnfe-and-cdnfe-in-osgi-bundles.markdown

 -   `NoClassDefFoundError`: occurs when a compiled class references another class that isn't on the runtime classpath.

-In OSGi environments, however, there are additional cases where a `ClassNotFoundException` or `NoClassDefFoundError` can occur.
-Here are three:
+In OSGi environments, however, there are these additional cases where a `ClassNotFoundException` or `NoClassDefFoundError` can occur:

 1. The missing class belongs to a module dependency that's an OSGi module.
 2. The missing class belongs to a module dependency that's *not* an OSGi